cloudoperators/greenhouse/docs/getting-started/core-concepts/teams.md

 ## What are Teams?

-`Teams` in a Greenhouse `Organization` are used to group users by `group` claims on the token provided by the upsream identity provider (IdP).
+`Teams` in a Greenhouse `Organization` are used to group users by `group` claims on the token provided by the upstream identity provider (IdP).

 This can be used for i.a.